-Deploying instrumental variables in local projections (LP-IV), we exploit preconceived governor beliefs to estimate the macroeconomic effects of liquidity support during financial crises.
-We define exceptional balance sheet expansions as annual central bank asset growth of 15% or more and define a binary variable $m{i,t}$ taking a value of one if there has been an exceptional expansion during at least one of the last two years.
-In what follows, $m{i,t}$ will be our key indicator for a are influenced also by ex-post crisis policy, we run the risk of introducing the same endogenous crisis-related factors into our governor coding that drive liquidity injections themselves.
+Deploying instrumental variables in local projections (LP-IV), we exploit pre-crisis governor beliefs to estimate the macroeconomic effects of liquidity support during financial crises.
+We define exceptional balance sheet expansions as annual central bank asset growth of 15% or more and define a binary variable $m{i,t}$ taking a value of one if there has been an exceptional expansion during at least one of the last two years.^{43,44} In what follows, $m{i,t}$ will be our key indicator for a also by ex-post crisis policy, we run the risk of introducing the same endogenous crisis-related factors into our governor coding that drive liquidity injections themselves.
 Such a bias would skew our estimates towards effects reported by the existing literature (Bordo et al., 2001; Honohan and Klingebiel, 2003) which suffer from the endogeneity of liquidity injections.
 This would make it harder for us to detect positive effects of liquidity injections and hence render our estimates conservative.

-&lt;sup>44Using a two-year window accounts for the fact that the probability for exceptional balance sheet expansions is elevated not only in the crisis start year as documented in Figure 8.
+43Using a two-year window accounts for the fact that the probability for exceptional balance sheet expansions is elevated not only in the crisis start year as documented in Figure 8.

-&lt;sup>45We settle for a binary variable in our baseline for two reasons: First, we expect financial crisis outcomes to react non-linearly to volume of liquidity support.
+44We settle for a binary variable in our baseline for two reasons: First, we expect financial crisis outcomes to react non-linearly to volume of liquidity support.
 Too little injection will hardly show measurable impacts.
 In turn, once financial markets are put at rest, additional liquidity will again show little effects.
-Second, given the low number of observations and the volatile nature of economic variables during crises, a binary measure limits outlier leverage in OLS balance sheet expansion.
+Second, given the low number of observations and the volatile nature of economic variables during crises, a binary measure limits outlier leverage in OLS estimation.
+Among other robustness checks shown in Appendix Section E, we also run the LP-IV with a continuous balance sheet expansion.
 The core identification challenge will be to disentangle variation in $m{i,t}$ from unobserved factors shaping crisis severity.

-Our empirical strategy roots in the notion that-ceteris paribus-hawkish governors are less likely to engage in balance sheet expansions than their dovish colleagues when facing a similar crisis.
+Our empirical strategy is based on the notion that-ceteris paribus-hawkish governors are less likely to engage in balance sheet expansions than their dovish colleagues when facing a similar crisis.
 This will induce variation in $m{i,t}$ that is exogenous to the crisis situation itself.
-Based on this exclusion restriction, we define a binary instrumental variable $g{it}$ indicating that the current central bank governor holds hawkish beliefs.
+Based on this exclusion restriction, we define a binary instrumental variable g{it} indicating that the current central bank governor holds hawkish beliefs.

-What if public knowledge about governor beliefs change pre-crisis dynamics?
+What if public knowledge about governor beliefs changes pre-crisis dynamics?
 Kuttner and Posen (2010) show that financial markets react to the announcement of central bank governor appointments.
-Possibly, markets not only price in new trajectories of rates and inflation but also change the way they operate: The mere anticipation of dovish crisis management could encourage financial risk taking ex-ante.
+Possibly, markets not only price in new trajectories of rates and inflation but also change the way they operate: The mere anticipation of dovish crisis management could encourage financial risk-taking ex-ante.
 Accordingly, dovish governors might face more but crucially more severe financial crises, violating the instrument's exclusion restriction.
 Yet such mechanisms would load the dice against finding positive macroeconomic effects under dovish crisis management because doves face systematically worse situations.
-That is, our LP-IV estimates will be conservative, making is harder for us to find anything.
+That is, our LP-IV estimates will be conservative, making it harder for us to find anything.